Spectrum of p-adic linear differential equations II: Variation of the spectrum: Introduction

-where $l=\max(0, \lfloor \frac{\log (\delta(T(z_i)-a))}{\log |p|} \rfloor+1)$. \end{Theo} If we consider a differential equation $(\F,\nabla)$ over $X$, then there exists a locally finite graph $\Gamma$ such that the spectrum satisfies equations \eqref{eq:74} and \eqref{eq:75}, with some minor modifications, for points of type (2) or (3) of $\Xh\setminus \Gamma$.
-More precisely, given a weak triangulation $\cS$ on $X$, the controlling graph of the radii of convergence, with respect to this triangulation, is the smallest graph containing $\Gamma_{\cS}$ and controlling the spectrum.
-In this paper we restrict the study of the spectrum only on points of type (2) and (3), which is not a problem since the controlling graph of the radii of convergence does not contain points of type (1) and (4) (\cite[Théorème IV]{Lut37}, \cite[Theorem~4.5.15]{ked13}).
+By the work of J. Poineau and A. Pulita \cite{and,np2}, the graph $\Gamma(\cR_{\cS,\F})$ is locally finite.
+Therefore the spectrum admits a locally finite controlling graph with respect to $\cS$.
+In this paper we study the spectrum only on points of type (2) and (3), which is not a problem since $\Gamma(\cR_{\cS,\F})$ does not contain points of type (1) or (4) (see \cite[Théorème IV]{Lut37}, \cite[Theorem~4.5.15]{ked13}).

-We point out that the decomposition~\eqref{eq:76} depends on the choice of $b$, in particular on $b\in T_x\Gamma\cup (T_x\cC\setminus T_xX)$.
-Therefore, by considering the decomposition with respect to all these directions, we may obtain a finer decomposition.
+As we mentioned before the value of the spectrum depends on the choice of $b$, in particular on $b\in T_x\Gamma\cup (T_x\cC\setminus T_xX)$.
+Therefore, decomposition~\eqref{eq:92} also depends on the choice of $b$.
+Hence, by considering the decomposition with respect to all these directions, we may obtain a finer decomposition.
 We illustrate this by the following simple example.

-\begin{exam} Suppose that $X=\disf{0}{R}\setminus (\diso{1}{1}\cup \diso{c}{r})$, with $R>1$, $r<1$ and $|c|=1$.
-We consider $(M,\nabla)$ the differential module over $(\h{x_{0,1}},\dT)$ defined as follows
+\begin{exam} Suppose that $X=\disf{0}{R}\setminus (\diso{1}{1}\cup \diso{c}{r}\cup\diso{0}{1})$, with $R>1$, $r<1$, and $|c|=1$.
+We consider $(M,\nabla)$ the differential module over $(\h{x_{0,1}},\dT)$ defined as follows: